MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Set up storyline

-Microsoft 365 Global admins and Engage admins manage storyline for their organizations in the [Engage admin center](/Viva/engage/eac-as-access-eac).
+Microsoft 365 Global administrators and Engage administrators manage storyline for their organizations in the [Engage admin center](/Viva/engage/eac-as-access-eac).
 To access it, select the ellipses on the right side of the top navigation menu, and then select **Admin**.

 [![Screenshot of the entry point into the Engage admin center.](/viva/media/engage/admin/admin-entrypoint.png)](/viva/media/engage/admin/admin-entrypoint.png#lightbox)